 Amazingly, Jones managed to move his crippled ship close to Serapis, binding the two ships together.
 The two sides continued to fire upon each other.
-The American ship was especially battered and the crew wasn’t only fighting the British—it was also fighting fires aboard the ship!
-Maybe worse, the American ship was taking on water and sinking.
+The American ship was especially battered and the crew occasionally had to stop fighting in order to fight fires aboard the ship.
+The hold of the ship was filling with water and the ship was sinking.
 The British captain yelled to Jones, asking if he was ready to surrender.
 Jones reportedly replied: “I have not yet begun to fight!”
 Others remembered him saying: “I may sink, but I’m damned if I’ll strike.”

 Maybe it is not so hard to believe that Jones eventually got the upper hand and won that battle?

 Unfortunately, Jones did not handle his victory well.
 He returned to Amsterdam where he “was treated as a conqueror,” but his desire for glory got the best of him.
-He loved the attention, giving interviews and otherwise helping to publicize his account of the battle.
-His efforts at self-promotion became excessive, and his fellow officers complained that he was slow to give credit to others.
+He tried to play to the attention, giving interviews and otherwise helping to publicize his account of the battle.
+After a while, his efforts at self-promotion became excessive.
+Moreover, his fellow officers felt that he was slow to give credit to others, when due.
 One officer griped: “Ungrateful to his crew, he makes it seem that he alone did everything.”
-Even Benjamin Franklin admonished Jones: “Criticising and censuring almost every one you have to do with, will diminish friends, encrease Enemies, and thereby hurt your affairs.”
+Even Benjamin Franklin admonished him: “Criticising and censuring almost every one you have to do with, will diminish friends, encrease Enemies, and thereby hurt your affairs.”

-Jones would pass away in 1792.
-By then, he was living in Paris, largely alone.
+When Jones died, he was living in Paris, largely alone.
 He was buried, but the location of his grave site was forgotten until the U.S. Ambassador to France began a search for him in 1899.
 Even then, it took years to find his remains, which were buried under a laundry just outside Paris.

-In 1905, Jones’s remains were finally returned to the United States government.
-They were eventually re-interred in an ornate crypt at the United States Naval Academy.
+In 1905, his remains were finally returned to the United States government.
+They were eventually re-interred in an ornate crypt at the United States Naval Academy (see picture).